masabai/etl-pipeline-validation-cicd/README.md

 - Automated validation using **Great Expectations** for row counts and expected columns.
 - dbt tests check for duplicates, nulls, and accepted values.
 - Example: `clean_fda_demo` flagged 131 duplicate `primaryid + caseversion` combinations out of 11.5M rows.
-- Pytest used for pipeline unit and integration tests.
+- Pytest used for pipeline unit tests.
 - CI/CD ensures all tests run automatically on commit.

 > Note: For demonstration, nulls in staging tables are preserved.
 In production, these would be handled according to business rules.